fabridamicelli/echoes/README.md

 # echoes
 (work in progress!)

-Scikit-learn compatible, high level API for machine learning with Echo State Networks.
+Scikit-learn compatible, high level API for machine learning with Echo State Networks(ESN).
 Documentation and examples back up all the code.

 Several typical benchmark tasks, datasets and plotting functionalities are also included, thus saving boiler plate code and allowing the user to quickly test the ESN.

 ## Installation
 [Download](https://github.com/fabridamicelli/echoes/archive/master.zip) or clone repo like this: